tomdns/blog/index.md

     tags:           ['tips']
 });
 AddArticle({
-    header:         'Shader Project - A Sand Game With Compute Shaders',
+    header:         'Shader Breakdown - A Sand Game With Compute Shaders',
     description:    'A version of the classic game running on the GPU',
     link:           'articles/compute-game-of-life.html',
     thumbnail:      'images/compute-game-of-life/trees.gif',